UD-Math-Data-Science-1/notes/regression/multilinear.md

 print(pd.Series(lm.coef_,index=X.columns))
 ```

-We did see some increase in the $R^2$ score, and the combination of both types of spending does have a positive effect on *Sales*.
+We did see some increase in the $R^2$ score, and therefore the combination of both types of spending does have a positive effect on *Sales*.
 We have to be careful interpreting the magnitudes of the coefficients, because the size of the product feature is 100 or so times greater than either individual constituent.
 In that light, the interaction effect seems comparable to the individual features.

 Interpreting linear regression is a major topic in statistics.
 There are tests that can lend more precision and rigor to the brief discussion above.